-We also have regular contact with a range of external agencies who are able to give more specialised advice when necessary to support individual children including both private and the NHS Children's therapy team of speech and language and Occupational Therapy and our Educational Psychology service.
+We also have regular contact with a range of external agencies who are able to give more specialised advice when necessary to support individual children.
+This includes private Speech and Occupational Therapists, Play Therapist, Medway Educational Psychology Service, the School Nursing team as well as Marlborough Outreach who specialise in supporting children with Autism and the Fortis Trust-previously Bradfields Outreach.